stefangabos/Zebra_Dialog/README.md

         <td valign="top"><em>integer</em></td>
         <td valign="top">0</td>
         <td valign="top">
-        By default, the height of the dialog box is automatically set and it is also influenced by the <code>max_height</code>
-        property.
-Use this to set a fixed height, in pixels, for the dialog box.<br><br>
+        By default, the height of the dialog box is automatically adjust ot fit the content and it is also influenced by the value of the <code>max_height</code> property.
+Use this to set a fixed height, in pixels, for the dialog box.
         </td>
     </tr>
     <tr>